IsaiaScope/Iso_Obsidian_2.0/Volta/Data/Theory.md

-1. anaging your toolchain
+---
+tags:
+  - Volta
+---

+# Theory

+## Toolchain

 You control the tools managed by your Volta toolchain with two commands: `volta install` and `volta uninstall`.

-***Installing Node engines***
+> _Installing Node engines_

-To install a tool to your toolchain, you set the _default version_ of that tool.
+To install a tool to your toolchain, you set the *default version* of that tool.
 Volta will always use this default, unless you’re working within a project directory that has configured Volta to use a different version.
 When you choose a default version, Volta will also download that version to the local cache.

 For example, you can select an exact version of `node` to be your default version: